SaaS Magic Number: What Is It and How to Improve It?

 - Optimize for broad, sustainable growth rather than centering your efforts around a single SaaS metric.

-- To increase your magic number, try in-app messages to drive contextual upsells and reduce churn with exit surveys.
+- To increase your magic number, try in-app messages to drive contextual upsells, reduce churn with exit surveys, and create growth loops.
 Get a Userpilot demo and see how you can build these without coding.

 What is the SaaS magic number?